critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 #### Customize your EYESY

 First, we are glad you made it this far!
-And just in case you skipped straight to this chapter, be sure to go back and read chapter two!
+And just in case you skipped straight to this chapter, be sure to go back and read Chapter 2!
 We are assuming that general operation of EYESY is fairly clear at this point.
 So with that out of the way, let’s proceed.

 In this chapter, we are going outside of EYESY itself to focus on how it interacts with the wider world.
 While EYESY can be run successfully with its factory modes, you can definitely expand this performance device with new and/or modified modes.
 Here we will see how to do this using the EYESY Editor that runs in your web browser.